Members need to sign in through the member login page to book a court. Click the button below to sign in:Enter Courtreserve

 Club play hours are determined by our City permit.
 Our hours are 7:00 am – 11:00 pm Monday to Sunday, as per our permit, and subject to organized activities and daily court maintenance.

-Junior members may book with either an adult member or junior member during family time all day Saturday and with either an adult member or junior member during the dedicated junior spring and fall instructional time 4-6pm weekdays in May, June, September and October if there is a court available that is not being used for junior instruction.
-Of course, at any time a junior member may play as a guest of an adult member (with no guest fee) assuming that the level of play does not affect players on other courts (more details on our Rules and Etiquette page).
+Junior members may book with either an adult member or junior member during all day Saturday and with either an adult member or junior member during the dedicated junior spring and fall instructional time 4-6pm weekdays in May, June, July, August, September and October if there is a court available that is not being used for junior instruction.
+Of course, at any time a junior member may play as a guest of an adult member (with no guest fee) assuming that the level of play does not affect players on other courts (more details on our Rules and Etiquette page)

 While we refer to our court surface as “clay”, in reality it is composed of compacted, water- saturated crushed rock called “Har Tru.”
 It has to be swept and watered a number of times a day and rolled often to be cool, and soft and firm at the same time.
 Because the clay is a soft surface and requires regular maintenance, we have to treat it with respect.
 Therefore, please wear only proper “clay tennis shoes” with a shallow smooth pattern like “herring bone” and round edges.